 Lá Bealtaine is the festival marking the beginning of summer and celebrated along with three other seasons – Imbolc (beginning of spring) and Lughnasadh (beginning of the harvest), and Samhain (beginning of winter).

 What is Bealtaine?

-Bealtaine is old Irish that translates to bright fire with the anglicised name being Beltane.
-Many believe it was an ancient pagan festival celebrated by the Celts on May Day.
+Bealtaine is old Irish that translates to bright fire with the anglicized name being Beltane.
+It’s an ancient pagan festival celebrated by the Celts on May Day.
 They would perform many rituals, hold feasts, and light fires to celebrate birth and fertility.
-These celebrations could be true but in Ireland we’ve very little evidence to support this.
-For the purpose of this article we’ll rely on old texts to see that Bealtaine did exist in some form or another.
+These celebrations could be true but in Ireland, we’ve very little evidence to support this.
+For the purpose of this article, we’ll rely on old texts to see that Bealtaine did exist in some form or another.

 First written in Irish: